terraform-ibm-modules/terraform-ibm-cis/modules/dns/README.md

 # CIS DNS module

 This module is used to create and manage IBM Cloud Internet Services (CIS) DNS records.
+It also provides the option to import dns records from a file.
 For more information, see the [main readme file](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/docs/README.md) for this module.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements